 How Does a Donor-Advised Fund Work?

-But what’s cool about donor-advised funds is that your money is invested tax-free the way you want as you figure out which charity should receive your money.
+But what’s really cool about donor-advised funds is that your money is invested tax-free the way you want while you figure out which charity should receive your money.

 The more your money grows in value, the more you can give when you’re ready.